DynamoDS/DesignScript/LanguageSpec.md

 #### Dynamic list

-The list in DesignScript is dynamic.
+Lists are dynamic.
 It is possible to index into any location of the list.
 If setting value to an index which is beyond the length of list, list will be automatically expanded.
 For example,

 ```
 x = {1, 2, 3};